 That is the difference between understanding our shared humanity on an intellectual level and feeling it in your bones.

 Before the 21st century, the experiences of the children living in remote villages in Yemen or the mountains of Pakistan had for all intents and purposes no potential to impact the lives of the denizens of Manhattan.

 But in the 21st century, this changes.

-To most Americans living at home, the reality of these children’s lives, living in the shadow of Predator drones, is utterly invisible.
+To most Americans living at home, the reality of these children’s lives, living in the shadow of drones, is utterly invisible.
 Even if we hear about it on TV or in the written news (and we rarely do), it’s easy and natural to disconnect from it and compartmentalize it as “just the way it is.”

 Sure, we can talk about how these distinctions have become destructive.
 Some of us may even believe it.

-We’re just going to need to some better tools.
+Maybe we just need some cooler tools.